 The lack of a performance track record may be a drawback, but the sophisticated artificial intelligence technology has already been used for decades with private clients of Exo Investing's backers, so many will see it as a cost-effective way to get a high-net-worth investment experience cost-effectively.

-The standard minimum investment of £10,000 may seem high but that is relatively cheap compared to traditional discretionary fund managers.
-However, this Exo Investing offer allows you to invest fee free for a year (with only the 0.25% fund charges to pay) with an initial investment of only £5,000.
+The standard minimum investment of £5,000 may seem high but that is relatively cheap compared to traditional discretionary fund managers.

 Overall, I think the Exo Investing proposition is very exciting, and time will tell whether its investment performance will live up to its billing.
 However, there is nothing to stop you from registering to get a free bespoke portfolio built for you with no obligation to invest.
 While most online digital wealth manager (robo-advice) propositions are converging, so there is little to differentiate between them in terms of fees, product or indeed performance, Exo Investing has enough unique selling points for it be used as a viable alternative to popular services such as Nutmeg and Moneyfarm.